cedardevs/onestop/docs/public-user/ui/features-in-depth.md

 All queries on the UI currently initialize to a search against collections.
 Collections are a high level grouping of similar data files -- they can represent all the data gathered by a single instrument on a satellite to a poster about a hurricane, and everything in between.

 ### Grid View and List View
 The collection results can be displayed in grid or list view.
-The default, grid view, displays a representative image for the collection with the title overlaid.
+The default, grid view, displays a representative image for the collection (or map of spatial bounds if none is available) with the title overlaid.
 Putting the tile in focus (via mouse hover, tabbing to it, etc.) expands the visible title length to three lines of text as opposed to one.

 Default out-of-focus grid collection tile appearance: